mmanis88/mmanis88/README.md

 -->
 👋 Welcome to My new GitHub account repository

-Hi, I’m Michael P. Manis, a dedicated professional with a passion for AI, mathematics and innovation.
-Currently, I am focusing on developing cutting-edge AI solutions, integrating Explainable AI (XAI) and advancing mathematical concepts.
-Alongside my technical projects, I am also working on various initiatives promoting ethical AI use, starting LegalTech companies, and building NGOs to support emerging Greek talent.
+Hi, I’m Michael P. Manis, a dedicated engineer with a passion for AI, engineering and innovation.
+Currently, I am focusing on developing cutting-edge AI solutions, integrating Explainable AI (XAI) and advancing engineering concepts.
+Alongside my technical projects, I am also working on various initiatives promoting ethical AI use, building a GreenTech company, and participating to NGO for ethical use of AI.

 📚 Projects & Research
 1. Quantum Machine Learning